-The second scenario is illustrated in Figure 3, in which a product engineer may log in to work on the parts database, creating parts or loading pre-existing ones, setting dimensions and parameters for the part, and saving a part.
-Finally, in the third scenario (Figure 4), a machine engineer can log in to work on the machine library, creating a new machine or loading a pre-existing one, establishing machine logic (e.g. reduce part diameter by 3mm.), specifying inputs and outputs to the machine, and saving the new/modified machine in the machine library.
+This scenario is illustrated in Figure 2, in which a product engineer may log in to work on the parts database, creating parts or loading pre-existing ones, setting dimensions and parameters for the part, and saving a part.
+Separately, a machine engineer can log in to work on the machine library, creating a new machine or loading a pre-existing one, establishing machine logic (e.g. reduce part diameter by 3mm.), specifying inputs and outputs to the machine, and saving the new/modified machine in the machine library.
+This is illustrated in Figure 3.

-Fig 4.
+Fig 3.
 Usage scenario for a machine engineer.

 Of special interest is the algorithm used to generate process plans.
-It is illustrated in Figure 5.
+It is illustrated in Figure 4.

-Fig. 5.
+Fig. 4.
 Process Plan Generation and Verification